pomonam/kronfluence/examples/glue/README.md

 ## Counterfactual Evaluation

-Evaluate the impact of removing top positively influential training examples on query misclassification.
+Let's evaluate the impact of removing top positively influential training examples on query misclassification.
-First, compute pairwise influence scores for the `RTE` dataset:
+First, compute pairwise influence scores for the `RTE` dataset (the below commands used a single A6000 GPU):

 ```bash
 python train.py --dataset_name rte \